jojouna/uber_data_analysis/README.md

 # Uber - Insights from City Supply and Demand Data

 This is an analysis of Uber's dataset that contains 2 weeks data of app user and the driver.
-Please see the [Data Analysis-Uber.ipynb](https://github.com/jojouna/uber_data_analysis/blob/main/Data%20Analysis-Uber.ipynb) to deep dive on how the analysis was performed.
+Please see the [Data Analysis-Uber.ipynb](https://github.com/jojouna/uber_data_analysis/blob/main/Data%20Analysis-Uber.ipynb) to deep dive into how the analysis was performed.

 This readme contains only the answers to the questions.